Public Name Tags, Labels & Public Notes

 As a search engine for Ethereum, Etherscan indexes Ethereum-related public data not just from the blockchain but also the Internet.
 Providing this additional context to an address or transaction helps users make better sense of the information they see on the website.

-A big part of how Etherscan does this is with our Public Name Tags and Labels.
+A big part of how Etherscan does this is with our Public Name Tags, Labels and Public Notes.

 Public Name Tags

-Public Name Tags indicates the owner of an address in the case of human-owned or Externally Owned Addresses (EOA) and the owner or purpose of an address in the case of contract addresses.
+Public Name Tags indicate the owner of an address in the case of human-owned or Externally Owned Addresses (EOA) and the owner or purpose of an address in the case of contract addresses.

 Name Tags can refer to an organization or an individual.
 In most cases, it comes with a URL link that points to the source of the Name Tag.
 Sometimes, we'll also add a public note on top for announcements or warnings related to the address.